In-app messages

 Refer to Visual builder - Button behavior above for details.

-If you selected a template marked Native, the Visual builder will have limited options corresponding to the native functionality and default system styling of Android and iOS for displaying popups.
+If you selected a template labeled Native but not Rich editor, the editor will have limited options corresponding to the native functionality and default system styling of Android and iOS for displaying popups.

 You can edit the design of the in-app message in the right column.
 There is no limit on the number of characters or words you can use in an in-app message.